zuazo/kitchen-in-travis/README.md

 ### How to Run Tests in Many Platforms

 Travis CI has a build time limitation of **50 minutes**.
 If you want to test many platforms, you will need to split up the tests in multiple Travis CI builds.
-For those cases, I recommend you to use a simple *Rakefile* Rake task similar to the following:
+For those cases, I recommend you to use a *Rakefile* Rake task similar to the following:

 ```ruby
 # Rakefile